Stanley Matthews (judge): Personal life

 In 1843, Matthews married Mary Ann "Minnie" Black.
 They had 10 children, four of whom died during an outbreak of scarlet fever in 1859.
-Over a three-week period, the outbreak claimed the lives of their three eldest sons (9-year-old Morrison, 6-year-old Stanley, and 4-year-old Thomas) as well as younger daughter Mary (age two-and-a-half).
-Oldest daughter Isabella (7 at the time) and baby William Mortimer survived the devastating outbreak, although Isabella would die in 1868 at the age of sixteen.
+Over a three-week period, the outbreak claimed the lives of their three eldest sons (nine-year-old Morrison, six-year-old Stanley, and four-year-old Thomas) as well as younger daughter Mary (age two-and-a-half).
+Oldest daughter Isabella (seven at the time) and baby William Mortimer survived the devastating outbreak, although Isabella would die in 1868 at the age of sixteen.
 Their four younger children (Grace, Eva, Jane, and another son named Stanley, later called Paul) were born after the scarlet fever outbreak.

-"Minnie" died in Washington D.C. on January 22, 1885 at age 63.
-Matthews married Mary K. Theaker, widow of Thomas Clarke Theaker, on June 23, 1886 in New York.
+"Minnie" died in Washington, D.C., on January 22, 1885, at age 63.
+Matthews married Mary Frances Theaker née Kellogg, widow of Thomas Clarke Theaker, on June 23, 1886, in New York.

 Death and legacy

-Matthews's health declined precipitously during 1888; he died in Washington D.C. on March 22, 1889.
+Matthews's health declined precipitously during 1888; he died in Washington, D.C., on March 22, 1889.
 He was survived by second wife Mary, as well as five of his children with Minnie: Mortimer, Grace, Eva, Jane, and Paul.
 He is interred at Spring Grove Cemetery in Cincinnati, Ohio.

 Daughter Jane Matthews married her late father's colleague on the Court, Associate Justice Horace Gray, on June 4, 1889.
 Daughter Eva Lee Matthews became a schoolteacher and monastic, founding the Community of the Transfiguration, which engaged in charity work in Ohio, Hawaii and in China, leading to her liturgical commemoration in the Episcopal Church.
 Son Paul Clement was bishop of the Episcopal Diocese of New Jersey from 1915 to 1937.
 His son, Justice Matthews's grandson, Thomas Stanley, was editor of Time magazine from 1949 to 1953.

 A collection of Justice Matthews's correspondence and other papers is located at the Rutherford B. Hayes Presidential Center library in Fremont, Ohio and open for research.
 Additional papers and collections are at: Cincinnati Historical Society, Cincinnati, Ohio; Library of Congress, Manuscript and Prints & Photographs Divisions, Washington, D.C.; Ohio Historical Society, Columbus, Ohio; Pierpont Morgan Library, New York, New York; State Historical Society of Wisconsin, Archives Division, Madison, Wisconsin; and Mississippi State Department of Archives and History, Jackson, Mississippi.